SathwikPericherla/Hotstar-UI/README.md

 ## Introduction

 Welcome to the Hotstar UI Project!
 This project aims to recreate the user interface of Hotstar, providing an immersive streaming experience.
-The project utilizes [list of technologies/tools], and our goal is to [mention the overarching goal or purpose of the project].
+The project utilizes modern web technologies to achieve a seamless and responsive design.

 ## Features